 - An ideal way of standardizing the care coordination process is through the use of a shared Plan of Care, which would be applicable to all patients, including the healthiest and those with chronic conditions. - A Plan of Care may be considered that which would be would be updated on an ongoing basis and would not be owned by any one discipline, but driven by all care team members, including the patient, who would have the ability to access in its current state and upload home health information. - Measureable outcomes of goals are essential components of a Plan of Care. - The Plan of Care could additionally address issues of accountability, assigning different parties to various components of the Plan.
-However, there is difficulty in determining who is ultimately accountable for the Plan of Care. - Cost - Understanding the resource utilization associated with coordinating care will be increasingly relevant as reimbursement strategies are aligned with these functions.
-There is a need for measures that could begin to identify cost savings potentials of care coordination activities.
+However, there is difficulty in determining who is ultimately accountable for the Plan of Care. - The effectiveness of a Plan of Care depends upon the ability of the patient and his or her family to understand its contents.
+Therefore, health literacy and language barriers need to be addressed at the onset of care in order to ensure meaningful patient and family engagement.